 A major objective of the course is to provide students with the tools and skills needed to make sound financial decisions throughout their lives.
 Personal financial planning is the process of managing one's money to achieve personal economic satisfaction.
 This process involves setting realistic goals and organizing financial activities toward the achievement of the goals.
 It also depends on the increased control of financial affairs by avoiding excessive debt, building up wealth, and managing financial risk.

 INSTRUCTOR AND CONTACT INFORMATION

-Section 1: Tuesday (11:30 am - 2:30 pm)
+Section 1: Monday (2:30 pm - 5:30 pm) Class Location: (available on Mosaic)

-Class Location: RJC/263

 Sumit Bose, MBA CFP FMA CIWM FCSI